Colette of Corbie: Early life

-She was born Nicole Boellet (or Boylet) in the village of Corbie, in the Picardy region of France, on 13 January 1381 to Robert Boellet, a poor carpenter at the noted Benedictine Abbey of Corbie, and to his wife, Marguerite Moyon.
+She was born Nicolette Boellet (or Boylet) in the village of Corbie, in the Picardy region of France, on 13 January 1381 to Robert Boellet, a poor carpenter at the noted Benedictine Abbey of Corbie, and to his wife, Marguerite Moyon.
 Her contemporary biographers say that her parents had grown old without having children, before praying to Saint Nicholas for help in having a child.
 Their prayers were answered when, at the age of 60, Marguerite gave birth to a daughter.
 Out of gratitude, they named the baby after the saint to whom they credited the miracle of her birth.
 She was affectionately called Nicolette by her parents, which soon came to be shorted to Colette, by which name she is known.

 After her parents died in 1399, Colette joined the Beguines but found their manner of life unchallenging.
 Joining a Benedictine order as a lay sister, most likely to avoid an arranged marriage, she again became dissatisfied.
 In September 1402, Colette received the habit of the Third Order of St. Francis and became a hermit under the direction of the Abbot of Corbie, living near the abbey church.
 After four years of following this ascetic way of life (1402–1406), through several dreams and visions, she came to believe that she was being called to reform the Franciscan Second Order and to return it to its original Franciscan ideals of absolute poverty and austerity.